 5.14 Taxes and Fees.
 CONTRACTOR shall be responsible and liable for payment of all federal, state and local taxes and fees, and surcharges of every kind, that apply to any and all persons, property, income, equipment, materials, supplies, structures, or activities that are involved in the performance of this AGREEMENT, including but not limited to, any income taxes, real property, excise, sales and use taxes, surcharges imposed under the ACT BY THE AGENCY, business and occupation taxes and fees that arise in connection with the AGREEMENT.
 Nothing in this Section 5.14 shall limit the right of CONTRACTOR to adjust the amount of Intentionally Over Collected Revenues (IOCR) as provided in Section 18.3 (m) of this Agreement.
 Any violation of this Paragraph shall constitute a minor breach.

 5.15 Non-Discrimination.
-CONTRACTOR and its officers, employees, agents and subcontractors shall not deny the benefits of this AGREEMENT to any person on the basis of religion, color, ethnic group identification, sex, age, physical or mental disability, nor shall they discriminate unlawfully against any employee or applicant for employment because of race, religion, color, national origin, ancestry, physical handicap, mental disability, medical condition, marital status, age or sex.
+CONTRACTOR and its officers, employees, agents and subcontractors shall not deny the benefits of this AGREEMENT to any person on the basis of religion, color, ethnic group identification, sex, age, physical or mental disability, nor shall they discriminate unlawfully against any employee or applicant for employment because of race, religion, color, national origin, ancestry, physical handicap, mental disability, medical condition, marital status, age, sex, sexual orientation, gender identity, and gender expression.
 CONTRACTOR shall ensure that the evaluation and treatment of employees and applicants for employment are free of such discrimination.
 Any violation of this Paragraph shall constitute a minor breach.

 5.16 Fair Employment and Housing Act.
 CONTRACTOR shall comply with the provisions of the Fair Employment and Housing Act (Government Code Section 12900, et seq.), the regulations promulgated thereunder (Title 2, California Code of Regulations, Section 7285.0, et seq.), the provisions of Article 9.5, Chapter 1, Part 1, Division 3, Title 2 of the Government Code (Sections 11135-11139.5) and any state or local regulations adopted to implement any of the foregoing, as such may be amended from time to time.
 Any violation of this Paragraph shall constitute a minor breach.